craig8196/the-river-protocol/PROTOCOL.md

-# TRiP SPECIFICATION
+# TRiP PROTOCOL SPECIFICATION
-The following is the protocol specification.
+The details.
+Onwaaaard!

 ## Definitions and Terms